Minimum Stories

 In Cornwall, he raised horses.
 He saw them being born and grew up with them.

-Inheriting knowledge from his father, he knows everything about them: the atavistic names –not those given by humans– their sense of freedom and the wild streak that pulses in every thoroughbred.
+Inheriting knowledge from his father, he knows everything about them: their atavistic names-not man-given names, their sense of freedom, the wild streak that pulses in every thoroughbred.

-Thomas is 24 years old, and besides horses, he loves to draw.
+Thomas is 24 years old and in addition to horses he loves to draw.
 He came from Europe with one great desire: to listen to the sound of the silence of a boundless land that has fueled the imagination of many generations before him and, after absorbing every single silent note, to find himself able to draw a single straight line in his notebook.
 That line his eyes daily discover on the horizon.

 Patagonia is also known for its immense grasslands that allow natural cattle and sheep ranching.
 There is a solid presence of horses in the wild, especially in the lands in the foothills of the Andes on the Chilean border.
 On the many farms(estancias) throughout the region, slaughtering according to ancient native methods is still customary.
 This practice involves a blade slashing the animal’s throat, which is then hoisted up by the hind legs so that the blood can drain out, and then the animal is skinned and slaughtered.